dpauld/nlp_proj_homework_week3_retriever/README.md

 # Document Retriever based on FAISS and SentenceTransformers
 A simple and extensible local document retriever using FAISS and SentenceTransformers.
-Supports `.txt`, `.md`, and `.pdf` files.
+It supports `.txt`, `.md`, and `.pdf` files.

 ---